-The Oregon Country Fair creates event and experiences that nourish the spirit, explore living artfully and authentically on earth, and transform culture in magical, joyous and healthy ways.
+The Oregon Country Fair creates events and experiences that nourish the spirit, explore living artfully and authentically on earth, and transform culture in magical, joyous and healthy ways.

-The Oregon Country Fair is an annual three-day festival offering the finest in entertainment, hand-made crafts, delectable food and information sharing.
-The Fair takes place in Veneta, Oregon, about 15 miles west of Eugene.
-We are in a wooded setting with our own water and communication systems, security team, recycling service and much, much more.
-We enjoy a mutually cooperative relationship with our neighbors and a solid niche in the Veneta community.
+The Oregon Country Fair (OCF) hosts an annual three-day festival offering the finest in entertainment, hand-made crafts, delectable food and information sharing, with annual attendance of approximately 45,000.
+We are in a wooded setting located in Veneta, Oregon, about 15 miles west of Eugene, with our own water and communication systems, security team, recycling service and much more.
+We enjoy a mutually cooperative relationship with our neighbors in the Veneta community.

-We are a 501(c)(3) non-profit, charitable and educational organization with six full and part-time, year-round employees and a family of thousands of volunteers, crafters, and entertainers.
-We have a twelve-member Board of Directors that sets policy and provides direction to the staff, both paid and volunteer.
-We own the land on which the Fair is held.
+We are an independent 501(c)(3) nonprofit, charitable, educational, and philanthropic organization with a handful of year-round employees and a family of thousands of volunteers, artisans, and entertainers.
+We have a 10 member Board of Directors, and own the land, close to 500 acres, on which the Fair is held.

-We are organized around several volunteer work crews who provide services ranging from building booths to taking tickets to publishing a monthly newsletter.
+We are organized around over 65 volunteer work crews that provide services ranging from building booths to taking tickets to publishing a monthly newsletter.

 Started in 1969 as a benefit for an alternative school, the OCF has a rich and varied history of alternative arts and performance promotion, educational opportunities, land stewardship and philanthropy.

-Although the Fair is held only three days of the year, we are always stewards of the land on which it is held.
-Here are some of ways we practice “above all, reverence for the land.”
+Although the Fair is held only three days of the year, we have a long-standing commitment to the land on which our event is held.
+Read more about Land Stewardship at the Fair.